-Last month's Glimpses column, "The Man Who Brought Judah Touro Back To Judaism," discussed how legendary philanthropist Judah Touro's return to religious observance was influenced by Gershom Kursheedt (1817-1863).
-Kursheedt also convinced Touro to leave considerable sums of money to support many Jewish
+Last month's Glimpses Into American Jewish History column, The Man Who Brought Judah Touro Back To Judaism, discussed how legendary philanthropist Judah Touro's return to religious observance was influenced by Gershom Kursheedt (1817 - 1863).
+In addition, Kursheedt convinced Touro to leave considerable sums of money to support many Jewish causes.

-In his will Touro left his friend Kursheedt \$10,000 and appointed him one of his three executors.
+In his will Judah Touro left his friend Gershom Kursheedt \$10,000 and appointed him as one of his three executors.
 Among Kursheedt's duties in this connection was that of making effective Touro's legacy of \$50,000 to secure the Jews of the Holy Land "the inestimable privilege of worshipping the Almighty according to our religion, without molestation."
-Sir Moses Montefiore was given discretionary powers "to promote the aforesaid objects."
+Sir Moses Montefiore [1784 - 1885] was given discretionary powers "to promote the aforesaid objects."